htutwaiphyoe/CS50/README.md

 # CS50

-## This is Introduction to Computer Science Course from CS50x
+## Introduction to Computer Science

 ### Here is my Journey